cert-manager/website/content/en/docs/tutorials/acme/ingress.md

 all incoming traffic should be routed.
 To enable this, add it to a DNS zone you control, for example as `example.your-domain.com`.

-This quickstart assumes you know how to assign a DNS entry to an IP address and will do so.
+This quick-start assumes you know how to assign a DNS entry to an IP address and will do so.

 ## Step 4 - Deploy an Example Service

 Your service may have its own chart, or you may be deploying it directly with manifests.
-This quickstart uses manifests to create and expose a sample service.
+This quick-start uses manifests to create and expose a sample service.
 The example service uses [`kuard`](https://github.com/kubernetes-up-and-running/kuard), a demo application which makes an excellent back-end for examples.

-The quickstart example uses three manifests for the sample.
+The quick-start example uses three manifests for the sample.
 The first two are a sample deployment and an associated service:

-TODO (@joshvanl): move this link to the new location
+TODO (`@joshvanl`): move this link to the new location
 - deployment manifest:
   [`deployment.yaml`](https://raw.githubusercontent.com/jetstack/cert-manager/release-0.11/docs/tutorials/acme/quick-start/example/deployment.yaml)

-TODO (joshvanl): include link contents
+TODO (`@joshvanl`): include link contents
 ```yaml
 example/deployment.yaml
 ```

-TODO (@joshvanl): move this link to the new location
+TODO (`@joshvanl`): move this link to the new location
 - service manifest:
   [`service.yaml`](https://raw.githubusercontent.com/jetstack/cert-manager/release-0.11/docs/tutorials/acme/quick-start/example/service.yaml)

-TODO (joshvanl): include link contents
+TODO (`@joshvanl`): include link contents
 ```yaml
 example/service.yaml
 ```